GPSnoopy/RayTracingInVulkan/README.md

 ## Random Thoughts

 - I suspect the RTX 20 series RT cores to implement ray-AABB collision detection using reduced float precision.
 Early in the development, when trying to get the sphere procedural rendering to work, reporting an intersection every time the `rint` shader is invoked allowed to visualise the AABB of each procedural instance.
-The rendering of the bounding volume had many artifacts around the boxes edges, typical of reduced precision on floating point numbers.
+The rendering of the bounding volume had many artifacts around the boxes edges, typical of reduced precision.

 - When I upgraded the drivers to 430.86, performance significantly improved (+50%).
 This was around the same time Quake II RTX was released by NVIDIA.
 Coincidence?